mmaunze/sqlToJPA/sqlToJPAJava/README.markdown

 - Foreign key relationships are mapped as `@ManyToOne`.
 Support for other relationship types (e.g., `@OneToMany`) may be added in future versions.
 - If a column definition cannot be parsed, a warning is logged to the console, and the column is skipped.
 - The output directory and package structure are created automatically if they don't exist.
-- The generated Java classes require a Java environment with JPA to compile and run.

 ## Contributing
-Contributions are welcome!
-Feel free to submit issues or pull requests to improve either implementation, such as adding support for more SQL types, relationship types, or annotations like Lombok or JPA validation.
-Please specify whether your contribution targets `sqlToJPAPython`, `sqlToJPAJava`, or both.
+Feel free to submit issues or pull requests to improve the tool, such as adding support for more SQL types, relationship types, or annotations like Lombok or JPA validation.

 ## License
 This project is licensed under the MIT License.